sdp-srh/course2022/README.md

 # Software Development Practice
 In this repository we will add on a weekly basis the examples shown during the lectures.

+# Projects
+Hello World: A basic example to start a java program
+Examples: Contains some basic examples shown during the course

 # Installation
 Java Runtime:
 https://java.com/en/download/help/windows_manual_download.html